General Information

 Current operations

 There is no equivalent of Real Time Trains in France.
 The nearest is the SNCF Connect app.
-This shows how passenger trains are running by using the train number or the Arrivals and Departure boards of stations on route.
+This shows how passenger trains are running by using the train number or the Arrivals and Departure boards of stations en route.
 This will also show the type of rolling stock being used.
+Generally a train shown in grey means it is locomotive hauled

 Timetables (domestic services)

-SNCF currently operate all domestic services in France.
-The Intercite medium distance services are sponsored by the government, and the local TER services by the regions.
+SNCF currently operate virtually all domestic services in France.
+(Trenitalia currently operate between Paris and Lyon and Transdev will take over Nice to Marseille TER services from JJ ne 2025) The Intercite medium distance services are sponsored by the government, and the local TER services by the regions.
 SNCF is keen for customers to do everything on-line from train enquiries to ticket purchase, with tickets downloaded onto a smart-phone.
 There are fewer guichets, where you can buy tickets over the counter and most have a long wait.
-Some cheaper services Ouigo and Intercite Eco can only be booked on-line.
-The once common paper timetables for each route have now largely been discontinued, although still produced by a few TERs.
+Some cheaper services Ouigo and Ouigo Classique can only be booked on-line.
+The once common paper timetables for each route have now been discontinued, although still produced by a few TERs.

-The SNCF journey planner https://www.voyages-sncf.com is far from user-friendly.
+The SNCF journey planner https://www.voyages-sncf.com can be far from user-friendly for long journeys.
 Drawbacks include time of day parameters that are too narrow, and the refusal of the system to accept a journey with more than two changes.
 It has a strong preference for SNCF TGV services, even if this involves a circuitous route.

 The best point-to-point on-line 'journey planner' timetable is the Deutsche Bahn HAFAS Europe-wide timetable database.
 It can be accessed in English or French, although the original German is fairly self-explanatory.

 Traditional timetables can be downloaded from the ‘Horaires & Trafic and Fiches Horaires’ section of individual TER sites.
 There is normally a drop down box in the ‘Ligne’ section showing the tables available in pdf format.
 These also normally show Inter-cites services operating over TER routes.
 Given SNCF’s practice of suspending train services for engineering work it is is prudent to also check via a journey planner or the relevant ‘Travaux’ section.
-The link below is to the main TER site from which individual regions can be selected. http://www.sncf.com/fr/trains/ter If the required table is not available it might be found by selecting an individual station site (put SNCF and station name into google) as these also have links to relevant pdf tables.
+If the required table is not available it might be found by selecting an individual station site (put SNCF and station name into google) as these also have links to relevant pdf tables.

 For Paris RER services the SNCF Transilien site at the link below allows the PDF timetables for RER lines A - U to be downloaded.
 Stay on the French language site as selecting English will move you to information about travel cards (that may also be useful) https://www.transilien.com/fr/itineraire